AyobamiAdebesin/alx-files_manager/README.md

-A simple platform to upload and view files
+A simple API to upload and view files